Obaid-Rehman/apimatic-codegen-openshift-pipelines-demo/Portal/content/readme.md

 This is [Brad](https://github.com/Obaid-Rehman)'s getting started page.
+And this is an update